 How Can I Help?

-Ever since discovering the FIRE movement a few years ago, I’ve been voraciously consuming a ton of personal finance-related blogs and podcasts.
+Ever since discovering the FIRE movement a few years ago, I’ve been voraciously consuming personal finance-related blogs and podcasts.
 (FIRE stands for “Financial Independence, Retire Early” — but most members of the community resonate more with the independence part and less with the retirement part.)

 As a result of drinking from the FIRE hose (pun intended) over this period of time, I’ve become aware of several valuable resources for people struggling to manage their finances.